Artifact Registry supports Node.js packages that you manage with npm.

 When you are ready to learn more, read the following information:

-- If you are new to npm, read about how the following concepts apply to your repositories:
+- If you are new to npm, read about the following concepts:

-- Create an npm repository for your packages.
+- Create a Node.js package repository for your packages.

 - Learn about managing packages.

-You can associate a scope with each repository in
+You set the scope for each Artifact Registry repository in the

-.npmrc and use the same credentials for authentication across the
+.npmrc configuration file.
+The same credentials for authentication apply

 The following example shows configuration for two Artifact Registry repositories in different projects.